-Prerequisites (MATH 110)
+Required for first year, fall term Prerequisites (MATH 110)

 This course seeks to develop informed intuition for structures by emphasizing underlying concepts and synergy of form and structure and encourage creative design integration.
 The course also aims to convey engineering concepts for analyzing of basic structures and for an effective communication with engineers.
-Students will conduct also various design experiments related to the topics that they have learned before in lectures.
+Students will conduct also various design experiments related to the topics that they have learned during lectures.